RonaldZav/ILoveMusic/README.md

 # ILoveMusic 🎵
-ILoveMusic is a music client that uses LavaLink to work, it is still in a very early stage of its development.
+ILoveMusic is a music client that uses yt-dlp to work, it is still in a very early stage of its development.
 This repository is open to contributions.

 ## Preview (Demo)
 In this image you can see the idea in mind for this software.